Kong/brij/README.md

   if (!valid) {
     throw new Error(JSON.stringify({
-      message: customMessage, // This message comes from the "x-message" property on the schema errors
+      message: customMessage, // This message comes from the "x-validation-message" property on the schema errors
     }))
   }